jiovanniro/nocode/README.md

         });
     }
 ```

-In the terminal you notice that everytime this is logged we see the Person class printed and most importantly that this is no longer undefined inside of the forEach function and 'name' is also no longer undefined.
+In the terminal type: node scripts.js

+You will now notice that everytime this is logged we see the Person class printed and most importantly that this is no longer undefined inside of the forEach function and 'name' is also no longer undefined.

 Cool stuff but why does this work right?